ThomasBleijendaal/umbraco-custom-section/docs/tree.md

 ```

 The most usefull arguments are `title` and `icon`, which is used on the menu item, and `hasChildren`, which determines
 if a little arrow must be drawn in front of the menu item.
-Note that toe third level menu items in the previous screenshot
+Note that the third level menu items in the previous screenshot
 do not have such an arrow.

 There is also an overload which taks the following arguments: